carseven/go-fullstack-template/readme.md

 - [ ] Implement structure to separate API from frontend (/api and /app)
 - [ ] Implement CI/CD with github actions and AWS lambda function?
 - [x] Generate the same template but for static files (Example: Blog)
+- [ ] Dev and Prod mode
+- [ ] Client reloading web server has changed (Websocket client communication to reload HTML pages when view has changed) Replicate Vite implementation (WS to send event of reload to the client.
+Also, client PING websocket to check connection alive and then polling to relaunch when the server connect again?)
 - [ ] Add metadata parametrization to improve SEO by default
 - [ ] Add language translation
 - [x] Add markdown support to render to HTML and be able to inject components inside